Marc-Hanson/challenge-two/README.md

 ### Frameworks, Libraries & Programs Used

-- Am I Responsive? - to ensure the project looked good across all devices.
 - CodeAnywhere - was the chosen IDE to write both HTML and CSS before pushing the project to Github.
+- jQuery - used to reduce the amount of Javasript written.
 - GitHub - to import the CodeInstitute template from and to store my repository.
 - VSCode - used to keep work on local versions of the site.